How we monitor CHPs

 Each year we will focus on one area of the Performance Standards, to assess how your organisation’s policies and procedures are being implemented.
 This approach to annual monitoring is designed to minimise the compliance burden on providers, rather than seeking evidence across all areas of the Performance Standards.

-In 2021/22 the focus is on the Tenancy Management Performance Standard.
+In 2022/23 the focus is on the Property and Asset Management Performance Standard.